 A manufactory is created in different ways:

-The merging of different crafts into one workhouse.
-Previously decentralized independent professions now work centrally under one roof.
-For example, turners, locksmiths, gilders and other guild members work together in a carriage factory and have a common goal.
+The combination of various crafts into a workhouse.
+Previously decentralized, independent professions now work centrally under one roof.
+For example, wood turners, locksmiths, gilders and other guild members work together in a carriage factory and have a common goal.

 The dissection of a craft.
-Diverse activities of a profession are carried out by highly specialized part-workers after they have been broken down into individual steps.
-For example, the Royal Storehouse in Berlin relocated spinners and weavers, which was also seen as a prototype of centralized manufacture.
+A wide range of activities in a profession are carried out by highly specialized workers after being broken down into individual steps.
+For example, the Royal Warehouse in Berlin relocated spinners and weavers, which was also seen as a prototype of a centralized manufacture.

-Summary and breakdown reflect the division of labor and lead to a general increase in productivity.
-Although technical progress goes hand in hand with the division of labour, it is expressed primarily in the production of new tools and the refinement of existing ones.
-It does not overcome the consistently manual character of production in manufactories.
+Summary and dissection reflect the division of labor and lead to a general increase in productivity.
+Although technical progress goes hand in hand with the division of labor, it is expressed primarily in the production of new tools and the refinement of existing ones.
+It does not overcome the entirely artisanal character of production in factories.

-In the 18th and 19th centuries, the terms workshop, manufactory and factory were often used synonymously.[1]
-At that time, manufactories sometimes had the term “factory” in their name, as it symbolized advanced production and business management.[2]
+In the 18th and 19th centuries, the terms workshop, manufactory and factory were often used interchangeably.[1]
+During this time, manufactories sometimes had the term “factory” in their names because it symbolized a progressive production and operational system.[2]

-Receipts This article or the following section does not have sufficient evidence (e.g. individual evidence) Information without sufficient evidence could soon be removed.
-Please help Wikipedia by researching the information and providing good evidence.
+Evidence This article or the following section does not contain sufficient evidence (e.g. individual evidence).
+Information without sufficient evidence could soon be removed.
+Please help Wikipedia by researching the information and including good evidence.

 The economics of early mercantilism measured the wealth of an economy by its financial resources (gold).
-In order to increase the wealth of the state, princes were instructed to reduce imports of (expensive) manufactured goods and instead promote exports of their own products, thus achieving a positive balance of payments.
+In order to increase the wealth of the state, princes were instructed to reduce imports of (expensive) finished products and instead promote exports of their own products and thus achieve a positive balance of payments.

-Manufactories were built to achieve these goals.
-They were characterized by the economic principles of capitalism, such as the separation of workers from ownership of the means of production and the reorganization of work processes with the focus on increasing efficiency.
-These new manufactories should significantly increase the production of their own finished products while reducing costs at the same time.
-These principles, which took possession of the entire economic life with the later industrialization, are called manufacturing capitalism.
+In order to achieve these goals, manufactories were built.
+They were characterized by the economic principles of capitalism, such as the separation of workers from ownership of the means of production and the reorganization of work processes with the aim of increasing efficiency.
+These new factories should significantly increase the production of their own finished products while reducing costs at the same time.
+These principles, which took hold of the entire economic life with later industrialization, are referred to as manufacturing capitalism.

-In addition to the reform of the production process, legal regulations were enacted that promoted the export of goods but hindered the import of foreign finished products.
-The latter happened, for example, through the levying of high import duties or the legal obligation to only consume domestically produced goods.
-To further reduce costs, orphans and beggars were often forced to work in the manufactories (cf. also: workhouse).
-For this purpose, for example, orphanages with attached spinning mills were built.
+In addition to reforming the production process, legal regulations were passed that promoted the export of goods but hindered the import of foreign finished products.
+The latter happened, for example, through the imposition of high import duties or the legal requirement to only consume goods produced domestically.
+In order to further reduce costs, orphans and beggars were often forced to work in the factories (see also: workhouse).
+For this purpose, for example, orphanages with an attached spinning factory were built.

-The production of new tools and the refinement of those available in the manufactory formed the basis for the development of machines and a factory system based on them, which largely replaced the classic handicraft in the manufactory.
+The production of new tools and the refinement of those available in the manufactory formed the prerequisite for the development of machines and a factory system based on them, which largely replaced the classic craftsmanship in the manufactory.

-In the early modern period, manufactories for a wide variety of products, including porcelain, silk, tapestries, leather goods, playing cards, clocks, wallpaper, weapons and paper, emerged, especially in the absolutist countries of Europe.
+In the early modern period, manufactories for a wide variety of products emerged, especially in the absolutist countries of Europe, including porcelain, silk, tapestries, leather goods, playing cards, clocks, wallpaper, weapons and paper.

 France

-Manufactories founded or reorganized by Colbert and endowed with state privileges:
+Manufactories founded or reorganized by Colbert and granted state privileges:

 for tapestries: Manufacture royale des Gobelins in Paris, as well as manufactories in Beauvais and Aubusson